sphaero/sphof/docs/test2.rst

 use a waiter which serves the table.

 In the framework a :py:class:`PhilosopherActor<sphof.PhilosopherActor>` class is provided.
-This actor has the methods :py:meth:`think()<sphof.PhilosopherActor.think>` and :py:meth:`eat()<sphof.PhilosopherActor.eat>`.
-If a  philosopher is in the thinking state the think() method needs to be called.
-If the philosopher is in the eating  state the :py:meth:`eat()<sphof.PhilosopherActor.eat>` method needs to be called.
-A single philosopher implementation is given
+This actor has the methods :py:meth:`think<sphof.PhilosopherActor.think>` and :py:meth:`eat<sphof.PhilosopherActor.eat>`.
+If a  philosopher is in the thinking state the :py:meth:`think<sphof.PhilosopherActor.think>` method needs to be called.
+If the philosopher is in the eating  state the :py:meth:`eat<sphof.PhilosopherActor.eat>` method needs to be called.
-below:
+A single philosopher implementation is given below:

 .. code-block:: python